Kefamenanu

 Kefamenanu is a town and capital of the administrative district (kecamatan) of Kota Kefamenanu and of the North Central Timor Regency in West Timor, Indonesia.
 A road connects it to Halilulik and Kota Atambua to the northeast.
-It had a population of 43,058 at the 2010 Census and 47,766 at the 2020 Census; the official estimate in mid 2021 was 48,202.
-The town hosts the University of Timor, one of the two public universities on the island.
+It had a population of 43,058 at the 2010 Census and 47,766 at the 2020 Census; the official estimate in mid 2023 was 47,628.
+The town hosts the University of Timor, one of the two public universities in the Indonesian part of the island.

 Climate

 Kefamenanu has a tropical savanna climate (Aw) with moderate to little rainfall from April to November and heavy rainfall from December to March.